xpack/arm-linux-files/README.md

 - Installation complete

-As it can be seen, the procedure issued several errors, but retrying managed to recover, execpt the step to install the bootloader, not supported on Arm in this version, thus, when running the image under QEMU, these files should be provided separatelly, as command line options.
+As it can be seen, the procedure issued several errors, but retrying managed to recover, except the step to install the bootloader, not supported on Arm in this version, thus, when running the image under QEMU, the kernel and initrd files must be provided separatelly, as command line options.

 The files can be extracted from the qcow2 image, by mounting it with `qmu-nbd`, and the first partition as a regular filesystem, then the